Tui Raven

 Creativity: Creatively provide unique solutions for your audience.

-The Guidelines are designed to support the Australian library sector in adopting reparative and anti-racist description practices.
+The Guidelines for First Nations Collection Description are designed to support the Australian library sector in adopting reparative and anti-racist description practices.
 The Guidelines premise understanding Indigenous Cultural and Intellectual Property.
 The Guidelines are intended for our library sector to update records, to make Aboriginal and Torres Strait Islander materials more discoverable.

 The First Inventors